nickbarth/SprockAssets/readme.md

 ### Sinatra

-If you're using Sinatra, you can use the flash hash just like in Rails:
+If you are using Sinatra, you can use the flash hash just like in Rails:

     require 'sinatra/base'
     require 'sprock_assets'